History of Niš: The Roman era

 In the early Roman period, Naissos (as Naissus) was viewed of as Dardanian territory, while onomastics show that the population was predominantly Thracian.

 The Romans occupied the town in the period of the "Dardanian War" (75-73 BC), and set up a legionary camp.
 The city (called refugia and vici in pre-Roman relation), because of its strategic position (Thracians were based to the south) developed as an important garrison and market town of the province of Moesia Superior.

 The Romans built the Via Militaris in the early 1st century AD, with Naissus being one of the key towns.
 Five roads met at Naissus, from Lissus, Serdica, Singidunum, Ratiaria and Thessalonica (through Scupi).
 A tombstone of a Cretan soldier under either Claudius (41-54) or Nero (54-68) stands in Naissus, indicating that auxiliary units were stationed here at that time.
 Cohort I Aurelia Dardanorum was based in the city.
-Legia IIII Scythica and VII Claudia may have briefly been stationed here.
+Legio IV Scythica and VII Claudia may have briefly been stationed here.
 An auxiliary fort was based to the north, at present-day Ravna, called Timacum Minus.
 Marcus Aurelius (161–180) promoted the city to municipia status.
 Overall, several family tombstones indicate that this was an important military region and by the 3rd century a social class of peasants and soldiers emerged.

 At the latest, a praetorium (road-station) was established under Septimius Severus (193-211) for Imperial officials business travelling, administered by stratores of Upper Moesia.

 In 268, during the "Crisis of the third century" when the Empire almost collapsed, the greatest Gothic invasion seen to date came pouring into the Balkans.
 The Goths' seaborne allies, the Heruli, supplied a fleet, carrying vast armies down the coast of the Black Sea where they ravaged coastal territories in Thrace and Macedonia.
 Other huge forces crossed the Danube in Moesia.
 An invasion of Goths into the province of Pannonia led to disaster.
 In 268, the Emperor Gallienus won some important initial victories on land and at sea, but it was his successor Claudius II who finally defeated the invaders at the Battle of Naissus in 268, one of the bloodiest battles of the 3rd century.
 The invaders allegedly left thirty to fifty thousand dead on the field.